bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-03-developing.md

 ## Installing a Draft App
 Draft apps are installable on stores owned by the same email as the [DevTools](https://devtools.bigcommerce.com/my/apps) account.
-Login to the store and navigate to [**Apps** > **My Apps** > **My Draft Apps**](Mhttps://login.bigcommerce.com/deep-links/manage/marketplace/apps/my-apps/drafts) and click the app to install the draft.
-Once **Install** is clicked, BigCommerce will begin the OAauth flow by making a `GET` request to the app's `/auth` callback URL.
+Log into the store and navigate to **Apps** > **My Apps** > [**My Draft Apps**](https://login.bigcommerce.com/deep-links/manage/marketplace/apps/my-apps/drafts) and click the app to install the draft.
+Once you click **Install**, BigCommerce will begin the OAauth flow by making a `GET` request to the app's `/auth` callback URL.
 If the app handles all the requests successfully, the app will be installed and you can begin feature development.

 ## Next Steps
 * [Learn How Test App Authentication Locally with ngrok](https://medium.com/bigcommerce-developer-blog/how-to-test-app-authentication-locally-with-ngrok-149150bfe4cf)